ocroquette/gradle-extools/README.md

 ## Symbolic links

-If symbolic links are required within an Extool ZIP file on macOS, which is the case for instance when using frameworks, create it with:
+If symbolic links are required within an Extool ZIP file, which is the case for instance when using frameworks on macOS, create it with:
 ```
 /usr/bin/zip --symlinks
 ```